zachsnoek/expanding-toc/README.md

 ## API and customization

-You can customize the ToC widget to fit your preferences and theming. `init` accepts the following options:
+You can customize the ToC component to fit your preferences and theming. `init` accepts the following options:

--   `title`: The title to display above the widget.
+-   `title`: The title to display above the component.
 Set to `false` to hide the title.
 Defaults to `'Table of Contents'`.
 -   `containerId`: The ID of the content container element which contains the ToC headers.
 Defaults to `'toc-content'`.
 -   `headerSelectors`: An array of CSS selectors that identify the header elements within the targeted `containerId`.
 Defaults to `['h2', 'h3', 'h4']`.